 - Keep non-volatile salts and buffers out of the solvent system.
-For example, avoid the use of salts containing sodium or potassium and avoid the use of phosphates.
-If necessary, use ammonium salts instead. - Use organic/aqueous solvent systems and volatile acids and bases. - If possible, optimize the pH of the solvent system for your analyte of interest.
+For example, avoid the use of salts containing sodium, potassium or phosphate.
+Use ammonium or acetate salts instead. - Use organic/aqueous solvent systems and volatile acids and bases. - If possible, optimize the pH of the solvent system for your analyte of interest.
 For example, if your analyte of interest contains a primary or secondary amine, your mobile phase should be slightly acidic (pH 2 to 5).
-The acid pH tends to keep positive ions in solution.